zinia09/Flask.py/README.md

 - CRUD operations: I learned how to implement basic CRUD (create, read, update, delete) operations in a web application.

 Overall, this project helped me to build upon my existing skills and gain new knowledge in web development and database management.
 I'm excited to continue learning and building on this foundation in future projects.

-### Acknowledgment
-The HTML and CSS for this site were provided for the project.